rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Name of publisher: <CITE>[Edmund Curll]</CITE>
 >Note on publication statement: <CITE>Publisher's name from the preface to the fourth edition, published in 1725, which identifies the publisher of this first edition as Edmund Curll</CITE>

 <a name="5.24.34.1">5.24.34.1</a> **Publisher's identified by addresses, signs, or initials**.
-If only the address, sign, or initials of the publisher appear in lieu publisher’s name and the name has not been supplied in [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), give the name in a Note on publication statement if it is known or can be reasonably surmised (see [5.22.32.2](/DCRMR/ppdm/Name-of-publisher/#5.22.32.2)).
+If only the address, sign, or initials of the publisher appear in lieu of the publisher’s name and the name has not been supplied in [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), give the name in a Note on publication statement if it is known or can be reasonably surmised (see [5.22.32.2](/DCRMR/ppdm/Name-of-publisher/#5.22.32.2)).

 >Example:
 ><CITE>Publisher identified in “The public advertiser,” Oct.
 7, 1762 as Mary Darly, in Ryder's Court, near Leicester Square in London</CITE>